Awake and Vindicate: God's Justice Against Treacherous Conspirators

 Lord, do not let my deceitful enemies gloat over me; awake and vindicate me, so that those who favor my cause can shout for joy while my tongue praises Your righteousness forever.

-20 For they don’t speak peace, but they devise deceitful words against those who are quiet in the land.
+20 For they do not speak peace, but they devise deceitful schemes against those who live quietly in the land.

-22 You have seen it, Yahweh.
-Don’t keep silent.
-Lord, don’t be far from me.
+22 O LORD, You have seen it; be not silent.
+O Lord, be not far from me.

-24 Vindicate me, Yahweh my God, according to your righteousness.
-Don’t let them gloat over me.
+24 Vindicate me by Your righteousness, O LORD my God, and do not let them gloat over me.

-25 Don’t let them say in their heart, “Aha!
-That’s the way we want it!”
-Don’t let them say, “We have swallowed him up!”
+25 Let them not say in their hearts, “Aha, just what we wanted!”
+Let them not say, “We have swallowed him up!”

 Lord, do not let my deceitful enemies gloat over me; awake and vindicate me, so that those who favor my cause can shout for joy while my tongue praises Your righteousness forever.